 The internal risk limit for the Solvency II capital ratio on Athora Netherlands level amounts to 140%.
 When determining the Solvency II capital ratio, the loss absorbing capacity of deferred tax assets may be set off against the Solvency Capital Requirement.
-Tax offsetting (Loss Absorbing Capacity of Deferred Taxes) in the SCR is applied at 0% for Athora Netherlands and its legal entities, except for legal entities with a net Deferred Tax Liability (net DTL).
-In these cases tax offsetting equals the net DTL-position.
+Tax offsetting (Loss Absorbing Capacity of Deferred Taxes) in the SCR is applied at 38% for Athora Netherlands including a 20% haircut.

-The classification of the hybrid capital of Athora Netherlands NV and SRLEV NV (outstanding on 31 December 2020) into Tier 1 and Tier 2 capital is based on the transitional measures contained in the level 1 regulations, and aligned with DNB.
+The classification of the hybrid capital of Athora Netherlands N.V. and SRLEV N.V. (outstanding on 31 December 2021) into Tier 1 and Tier 2 capital is based on the transitional measures contained in the level 1 regulations, and aligned with DNB.